 Mediterranean Tuna Salad

-Mixed with marinated artichokes, bell peppers, Greek olives, parsley, and lemon juice, this Mediterranean tuna salad is anything but boring!
-An easy make-ahead dinner or lunch that is full of flavor and gluten free and dairy free, too.
+Mixed with marinated artichokes, bell peppers, Greek olives, parsley, and lemon juice, this Mediterranean Tuna Salad is anything but boring!
+An easy make-ahead dinner or lunch that is full of flavor and gluten-free and dairy free, too.

 It’s technically fall…. but it doesn’t quite feel like it outside.
 (At least not around here – we’re still getting days in the 90s!)

-The back to school activities have started, so we need quick and easy weeknight dinners.
+The back-to-school activities have started, so we need quick and easy weeknight dinners.
 My children may only be 4 and not quite 1.5, but we still have weeknight activities after preschool and daycare, which mean we often aren’t getting home and starting dinner until after 7.

 Given the warm weather, though, we just can’t get into the slow cooker/crockpot meals, we’re seemingly months away from soups and stews, and the Instant Pot still takes too long to come up to pressure.